 Do you have images you've collected of gardens you love?

 We love inspiration boards and books, whether they're on Pinterest or in a binder full of magazines and printed photos.
 As artists, our designers prefer to use images for inspiration instead of copying another project, but seeing a collection of ideas that catch your eye help us learn more about your tastes and imagine possibilities that fit you perfectly.

 And finally, what is your budget?

 While we'd all love to say the sky's the limit, that's usually not true.
 We do frequently install projects in phases over several years, so keep that in mind if the estimate on your dream garden is out of your reach to install in a single season.

 After thinking through these questions, you can come to your first design meeting prepared for a productive, exciting conversation.
-We ask all prospective design clients to complete this questionnaire before meeting - it covers mostly the same points we just discussed here.
 We look forward to meeting with you to start your project!
-Call us at 317.251.GROW or fill out an online contact form, to get started, and in the meantime check out our portfolio for inspiration.
+Call us at 317.251.GROW or fill out an online contact form to get started, and in the meantime check out our portfolio for inspiration.